FAQ's:

 How many instructors will I have?
 Am I limited to just one instructor?

 You will be assigned a primary flight instructor with whom you will do most of your training.
-To ensure safety, on occasion, you will have some flights or briefings with supervising instructors.
+Instructors will be scheduled around your training.

 What are the prerequisites to begin flying?